Completing a B.G.S. Degree Online

 The Bachelor of General Studies degree may be completed online if the selected areas of study are available to complete through currently offered online courses.
 General Studies degree requirements for online students are identical to the requirements for on-campus students.

-Foreign language courses are not currently offered online through Texas Tech University.
+Foreign language courses are currently offered online through Texas Tech University.
 Online students may fulfill this requirement in one of following ways:

 - Submit a high school transcript which shows credit for at least 4 semesters of a single foreign language, or